12 Day Kimberley Photography Tour

 Day 10 (B,L,D)

-Our destination today is Bell Gorge, which is said to be the most picturesque gorge in the Kimberley.
-We set up camp and spend the rest of the afternoon here.
+Today we continue along the Gibb River Road to Bell Gorge, which is said to be the most picturesque gorge in the Kimberley.
+We have the whole morning here to swim and explore.

 Day 11 (B,L,D)